fitzss/ProjectP/README.md

 Successive scientific explanations are occasionally dissimilar in the way they explain their predictions, even in the domain where the predictions themselves are similar or identical. - Deutsch BOI

+A counterfactual mode of programming distributed systems that consists of Robotics and AI tasks.

+Problem with current AI programming is that:
+Assertions about probalitlies do not refer to the physical world they do not assert anything about the physical world. -Deutsch

+Current AI programs are about probability and do not refer to the physcial world and hence when creating applications that do like Robotics,so this entails a problems as they lack the full decription. ^^

 **References:**